Wellet-fun/wellet-reservations-api-docs/README.md

 | 404       | Not Found | The reservation was not found or it is  not confirmed (for example: it has been cancelled).|

 ## Register a payment for a reservation
 Registers a new payment for a particular reservation.
-If this endpoint is called multiple times for the same reservation code, the payments will be added to the reservation.
+If this endpoint is called multiple times with differnt payment ids for the same reservation code, multiple payments will be added to the reservation.
+Note: if two payments are registered with the same id for the same reservation, only the first one will be registered, as the api assumes that this is a duplicated record sent by accident.

 ```
 PUT /venues/{venueId}/reservations/{reservationCode}/payment